jerodestapa/jerod-blog/src/content/parts/author.md

 title: author
 ---

-**Greg Lobinski** - I'm a front-end web developer.
-Follow me at [@greglobinski](https://twitter.com/greglobinski) if you want to be informed about new articles.
-I'm open to any suggestions from you.
-Do not hesitate to tell me what you think.
+**Jerod Estapa** - I'm a full-stack and mobile developer, writer, and .
+Follow me at [@jerodestapa](https://twitter.com/jerodestapa) if you want to be informed about new articles or to get odd opinions about the world, the people in it, and our shared, brief, bizarre experience together.